Joint scaling limit of site percolation on random triangulations in the metric and peanosphere sense: Precise scaling limit statement and continuum background

 where the infimum is over all compact metric spaces $(W,D)$ and isometric embeddings $\iota^1 : X^1 \rta W$ and $\iota^2 : X^2\rta W$.
-Using the same argument in~\cite{gwynne-miller-uihpq}, $\BB d^\GHPU$ is a complete separable metric on~$\BM_k^\GHPU$ provided we identify any two elements of~$\BM_k^\GHPU$ which differ by a measure- and curve-preserving isometry.
+Using the same argument in~\cite{gwynne-miller-uihpq}, {we have that} $\BB d^\GHPU$ is a complete separable metric on~$\BM_k^\GHPU$ provided we identify any two elements of~$\BM_k^\GHPU$ which differ by a measure- and curve-preserving isometry.

 Convergence with respect to $\BB d^\GHPU$ can be rephrased in terms of convergence of subsets, measures, and curves embedded in a common metric measure space, as we now explain. \begin{defn}[HPU convergence] Let $(W ,D)$ be a metric space.
 Fix $k\in\BB N$.
 Let $\frk X^n = (X^n , d^n , \mu^n , \eta_1^n, \dots$, $\eta_k^n)$ for $n\in\BB N$ and $\frk X = (X,d,\mu,\eta_1,\dots, \eta_k)$ be elements of $\BM^\GHPU_k$ such that $X$ and each $X^n$ is a subset of $W$ satisfying $D|_X = d$ and $D |_{X^n} = d^n$.
 We say that $\frk X^n\rta \frk X$ in the \emph{$D$-Hausdorff-Prokhorov-uniform (HPU) sense} if $X^n \rta X$ in the $D$-Hausdorff metric, $\mu^n \rta \mu$ in the $D$-Prokhorov metric, and for each $j \in [1,k]_{\BB Z}$, $\eta_j^n \rta \eta_j $ in the $D$-uniform metric. \end{defn} The following result is the $k$-curve variant of~\cite[Proposition~1.9]{gwynne-miller-uihpq} and is identical to~\cite[Proposition 2.2]{gwynne-miller-uihpq}. \begin{prop} Let $ \frk X^n = (X^n , d^n , \mu^n , \eta_1^n,\dots , \eta_k^n)$ for $ n\in\BB N $ and $\frk X = (X,d,\mu,\eta_1,\dots , \eta_k)$ be elements of $\BM_k^\GHPU$.
 Then $\frk X^n\rta \frk X$ in the GHPU topology if and only if there exists a compact metric space $(W,D)$ and isometric embeddings $X^n \rta W$ for $n\in\BB N$ and $X\rta W$ such that the following is true.
 If we identify $X^n$ and $X$ with their embeddings into $W$, then $\frk X^n \rta \frk X$ in the $D$-HPU sense. \end{prop}